Egyptian Arabic FAQ — Ten Interesting Facts and Figures

 Map of Arabic spoken in Egypt and immediate surrounds

 So how many people speak Egyptian Arabic?
-Answer first — Egyptian Arabic is spoken by around 100M speakers in Egypt and immediate surrounds, making it one of the nine most-spoken languages in Africa.
+Answer first — Egyptian Arabic is spoken by around 100M speakers in Egypt and its immediate surrounds, making it one of the nine most-spoken languages in Africa.

 But it’s actually a little hard to say exactly how many people speak it, because